edoddridge/aronnax/docs/running_aronnax.rst

 wetMaskFile
 -----------
 The wetmask defines which grid points within the computational domain contain fluid.
 The wetmask is defined on the tracer points, and a value of 1 defines fluid, while a value of 0 defines land.
 The domain is doubly periodic in `x` and `y` by default.
-To produce a closed domain the wetmaks should be set to 0 along the edges of the domain.
-To close the domain it is sufficient to place a strip of land along either the northern or southern boundary and either the western or eastern boundary.
-You may find it conceptually easier to close both edges.
+To produce a closed domain the wetmask should be set to 0 along the edges of the domain.
+Placing a barrier at either the southern or the northern boundary will remove periodicity in the meridional direction.
+Similarly, a barrier along either the eastern or western boundary will prevent the model from being periodic in the zonal direction.

 RelativeWind
 ------------